cis-famu/oer-assignment-group-4-1/Chapter-1.md

 ## Arithmetic Operators, Operator Precedence, and Expressions
 Arithmetic operators in C++ include + (Addition), - (Subtration), *(Multiplication), / (Division) and % (modulus).

 -Arithmetic operators are used for integral and floating-point data types.

-Operands: The numbers within an expression are referred to as operands.
+Operands are the numbers within an expression are referred to as operands.

 ### Order Precedence